Geography of Mexico: Environmental conditions

 Mexico's vast coastline faces a different, but no less difficult, series of environmental problems.
 For example, inadequately regulated petroleum exploitation in the Coatzacoalcos-Minatitlán zone in the Gulf of Mexico has caused serious damage to the waters and fisheries of Río Coatzacoalcos.
 The deadly explosion that racked a working-class neighborhood in Guadalajara in April 1992 serves as an appropriate symbol of environmental damage in Mexico.
 More than 1000 oilbbl of gasoline seeped from a corroded Mexican Petroleum (Petróleos Mexicanos—Pemex) pipeline into the municipal sewer system, where it combined with gases and industrial residuals to produce a massive explosion that killed 190 persons and injured nearly 1,500 others.

 Mexico's tourism industry impacts the environment but this can be reduced.
-Carmona-Morena et al 2004 & Sánchez-Medina et al 2015 find the country's environmental enforcement in the tourism sector varies between little and nonexistent.
+Carmona-Morena et al. 2004 & Sánchez-Medina et al. 2015 find Mexico's environmental enforcement in the tourism sector varies between little and nonexistent.
 Sánchez-Medina finds some change toward environmentally benign practices still occurs but is voluntary and has motives other than financial reward or fear of enforcement.
-They also find that such progress is slowed by the lack of financial wherewithal these tourism enterprises have.Mexico City confronts authorities with perhaps their most daunting environmental challenge.
+They also find that such progress is slowed by the lack of financial wherewithal these tourism enterprises have.

+Mexico City confronts authorities with perhaps their most daunting environmental challenge.
 Geography and extreme population levels have combined to produce one of the world's most polluted urban areas.
 Mexico City sits in a valley surrounded on three sides by mountains, which serve to trap contaminants produced by the metropolitan area's 15 million residents.

-One government study in the late 1980s determined that nearly 5 million tons of contaminants were emitted annually in the atmosphere, a tenfold increase over the previous decade.
+A government study in the late 1980s determined that nearly 5 million tons of contaminants were emitted annually in the atmosphere, a tenfold increase over the previous decade.
 Carbons and hydrocarbons from the region's more than 3 million vehicles account for approximately 80% of these contaminants, with another 15%, primarily of sulfur and nitrogen, coming from industrial plants.
 The resulting dangerous mix is responsible for a wide range of respiratory illnesses.

-One study of twelve urban areas worldwide in the mid-1980s concluded that the residents of Mexico City had the highest levels of lead and cadmium in their blood.
+A study of twelve urban areas worldwide in the mid-1980s concluded that the residents of Mexico City had the highest levels of lead and cadmium in their blood.
 The volume of pollutants from Mexico City has damaged the surrounding ecosystem as well.
 For example, wastewater from Mexico City that flows north and is used for irrigation in the state of Hidalgo has been linked to congenital birth defects and high levels of gastrointestinal diseases in that state.